 Wesley Joseph – Ghostin’

 Wesley Joseph is a new artist on the scene in the UK for the past few months.
 Ghostin’ is only his third release and it is a pretty stunning production!
-As soon as I heard this one, it was apparent that there were a few accomplished heads responsible on the production end of this.
+As soon as I heard this, I suspected that there were a few accomplished heads responsible on the production end.
 After a little research, I discovered it was co-produced by Joy Orbison and mastered by LEXXX (who has collaborated with the iconic Jai Paul on occasion.)
 There is a clear and crisp sound to the whole arrangement – I am no expert of Hip Hop or R&B to be fair, but this one impacted strongly.

 Throw in a video made by a former Pixar technical directer (Najeeb Tarazi) and you’ve got yourself a hugely impressive early release – I look forward to hearing more from this guy – Slick!